-During spring, the timing of the arrival of waterbirds and their distribution in the study area was dependent on the availability of open water and suitable staging habitats.
-During the first three migration surveys (April 23, 29, and May 5), the only open water found on water bodies were at some beaver ponds adjacent to Indian River and at the outlets of a few large lakes, including Clarence, Deadman, Murder, and Stephan lakes.
+Results from 2013 spring migration aerial surveys were also presented in ISR Part A, Section 5.1.1.1.1.
+During the first three migration surveys (April 23, 29, and May 5), the only open water found on water bodies were at some beaver ponds adjacent to Indian River in the Chulitna Corridor and at the outlets of a few large lakes, including Clarence, Deadman, Murder, and Stephan lakes.
 Small numbers of waterbirds (2-20 birds) were observed staging at each of these water bodies, with the beaver ponds adjacent to Indian River supporting the highest number of waterbirds on each of the three surveys (Table 5.1-2).
 Five species of waterbirds were recorded on these water bodies during one or more of these three surveys: Trumpeter Swan, Mallard, Bufflehead, goldeneyes, and Common Merganser (Table 5.1-3).

-On April 23 and 29, streams were mostly frozen; small open-water areas were present on the Nenana and Susitna rivers where leads had formed and on a few tributaries where snow cover had caved into drainages.
+On April 23 and 29 streams were mostly frozen; small open-water areas were present on the Nenana and Susitna rivers where leads had formed and on a few tributaries where snow cover had caved into drainages.
 Small stretches of open water also were found on a few streams (i.e., Fog Creek and the stream connecting Stephan and Murder lakes) where it is likely that a spring was creating open water.
 On April 23, four waterbirds (a pair each of Trumpeter Swans and Mallards) were found at the stream connecting Stephan and Murder lakes and eight waterbirds, consisting of six Trumpeter Swans and two Mallards, were seen at that same location on April 29 (Table 5.1-2).
 The only other waterbirds observed on streams on April 29 was a flock of eight Mallards at a lead on the Nenana River.
 On May 5, many streams had small sections of open water and a total of 72 waterbirds were found occupying them.
 The Indian and Nenana rivers, and the stream connecting Stephan and Murder lakes supported the highest numbers of waterbirds on May 5.
 Northern Pintail, Northern Shoveler, and Mew Gull were species that were first observed in the study area on May 5 and all three species were staging along streams (Table 5.1-3).
 Seven waterbirds, consisting of two Mallards, two Buffleheads, one goldeneye, and two Mew Gulls, were observed staging on the Susitna River on May 5 at open-water leads between the confluences of Indian River and Fog Creek (Table 5.1-2).
 The numbers of waterbirds staging on water bodies and streams were similar on April 23 and 29, but by May 5, waterbirds were found mostly on streams (69 percent) rather than water bodies (31 percent).
-Most waterbirds in the study area on May 5 were found in the Chulitna and Gold Creek corridor survey areas, followed by the Denali Corridor and Watana Reservoir survey areas.
+Most waterbirds in the study area on May 5 were found in the

+Chulitna and Gold Creek corridor survey areas, followed by the Denali Corridor and Watana Reservoir survey areas.